Gul31/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Create SNS Topic

-- We need an SNS topic before we create an alarm.
+- Create SNS topic before we create an alarm.
 - The SNS topic is what will delivery us an alert when we get overbilled
 - [aws sns create-topic](https://docs.aws.amazon.com/cli/latest/reference/sns/create-topic.html)

-We'll create a SNS Topic
+Steps to create a SNS Topic
 ```sh
 aws sns create-topic --name billing-alarm
 ```
 which will return a TopicARN

-We'll create a subscription supply the TopicARN and our Email
+Steps to create a subscription supply the TopicARN and our Email We will use `arn value`arn:aws:iam::655602346534:user/G31 and our email for notification endpoint
 ```sh
 aws sns subscribe \
     --topic-arn TopicARN \